207 & 213 King Street @ 3rd Street

 Architect: Korth Sunseri Hagey Architects, Brand + Allen Architects

-The Glassworks is all about, you guessed it: glass.
-The two-level, loft-style homes at Glassworks have floor-to-ceiling windows, some with views of McCovey Cove, the San Francisco Bay, AT&T Park and the vibrant South Beach neighborhood.
+The Glassworks condos are all about, you guessed it: glass.
+The two-level, loft-style homes at the Glassworks condos have floor-to-ceiling windows, some with views of McCovey Cove, the San Francisco Bay, AT&T Park and the vibrant South Beach neighborhood.

 With 39 loft-style condominiums on seven floors, the project was completed in 2003.
 Standard finishes at the time of construction include bamboo or Brazilian cherrywood floors in the living area, dining area and kitchen, in-unit laundry, central air-conditioning and heat, marble counters, Studio Becker kitchen cabinets and Bosch and Sub Zero stainless steel kitchen appliances.
 At street level, the building contains 7,500 square feet of commercial space.